WasmEdge/WasmEdge/docs/book/en/src/use_cases/kubernetes/kubernetes/openyurt.md

 # OpenYurt + containerd + crun

+This doc has moved to https://wasmedge.org/docs/develop/deploy/kubernetes/openyurt.
+Please use our new docs.

 In this article, we will introduce how to run a WasmEdge simple demo app with Containerd over [OpenYurt](https://github.com/openyurtio/openyurt).

 ## Set up an OpenYurt Cluster